Trams in Kolkata: Rolling stock

-CTC owns 257 trams, of which 125 used to run daily.
+CTC owns 257 trams (as of Sep.
+2024), of which 125 used to run daily till 2011.
 Each single-deck articulated car can carry 200 passengers (60 seated).
-But the number of trams is decreasing sharply due to various reasons and now only 35 trams run daily.
+But the number of trams sharply decreased due to government's negligence and now only 17 trams run daily (as of Sep.
+2024).

 The early horse-drawn cars and steel cars manufactured before 1952 were imported from England.
 Early trams were single-coach, similar to those in Delhi, Mumbai, Chennai and Kanpur.
 Triple-coach trams were tried without success.
 The later stock was the SLT type: double-coach with three doors, four wheels under each coach and no wheels between coaches.
 SLT trams had no front iron net but had a front-coach trolley pole.
 The both-end type had a front iron net and a rear-coach trolley pole.
 These were gradually replaced by articulated trams on all routes.
 The SLC type was introduced much later on the Bandhaghat line, and continued until its closure in 1971; after that, SLC trams began running on the Gariahat and Tollygunge lines on the Kolkata side.

 Two trams were recently renovated with front and back glass, fluorescent lights, FM radio, digital display boards, angled seats, and a fibreglass ceiling.
-The Nonapukur workshop began manufacturing 19 new trams from 2008 to 2010, of which four are nearing completion.
+The Nonapukur workshop began manufacturing 19 new trams from 2008 to 2010, of which four were nearing completion.
 The roof is clear polycarbonate sheeting with a wide window, and it has comfortable seating and better visibility from within.
 The workshop is also renovating steel-body (BSCL) cars.
 With plans for banquet-cafeteria and air-conditioned trams to attract commuters and foreign tourists (increasing CTC revenue), a single-coach, air-conditioned banquet tram has been introduced for heritage tours of North Kolkata in the morning and South Kolkata in the evening.
 Although the air-conditioned tram had poor ridership when it was introduced, more air-conditioned trams have since been introduced.
 These include a tram restaurant (Victoria) and the world's first shopping (glam) tram and library tram.